 Identify content.
-Explain what you can already bring to the table–locations, contributors or a celebrity for voiceover.
+Explain what you can already bring to the table — locations, contributors or a celebrity for voiceover.
 You may have archive footage that you would like to feature or you might want to include an interview with your CEO.
-All of these need to be addressed at the beginning of the project.
+All of these need to be addressed during the pre-production phase of the project.

 10. What available resources can you leverage?

 Do you already have videos that can be repurposed?
 Something that can become a script?
 Brand and logo creative guidelines that we need to follow?

 11. What’s the context or emotional goal for the project or event?

 What is the big picture for why you are considering this video project?
 Will this, for example, be the first in a series of videos or a one-off effort?